maticstare/masters_thesis/README.md

 # Train-Tunnel Collision Detection System

-A Python system that detects potential collisions between trains and tunnel walls using 3D point cloud processing and real-time simulation.
+A Python system that predicts collisions between rail wagons and tunnel walls using 3D point cloud processing and parametric simulation — including in curved tunnels where static cross-section checks fail.

-## Overview

-This system processes tunnel data from 3D laser scans and simulates train movement to detect safety violations before they occur.
 Developed for Slovenske železnice (Slovenian Railways).

 ## Demo